Real people. Real places. Real stories.

 How to Submit to us?

 - BECOME A READER: Though we don’t charge for submissions, you do need to subscribe to our magazine (free) – this is how we publish our stories, and where you'll see yours in digital print.
-Don’t worry, we send out ONE issue per month.
-Your sacred inbox is safe with us!
 Please note that although you're welcome to unsubscribe at any time, by doing so will count as an automatic withdrawal for any pending or future submissions.
 DO NOT mark our emails as spam (and we know when this is done) - not only will you forfeit your entry, but you'll be barred from future submissions.
-Harsh judgement, sure, but easily avoided on your end.
+Harsh judgment, sure, but easily avoided on your end.
 Besides, you want to become the best writer you can be, right?
 To do that, you need to read the best writers out there, and who's publishing better stories than Story Unlikely?
 Click HERE to subscribe.

 - SUBMISSION PERIOD: Our standard submission period runs from February 2nd through September 29th (In between runs our annual contest).

 - BY EMAIL: : Due to our endless quest to dodge overreactive spam blockers, we've changed our submission email to: [email protected], the same one we send our monthly issue through.
 As long as you type the word 'Submission' in the title, your story will end up in the right place.
 And this is important: make sure you type the word 'submission' in the title of your email, otherwise it may be lost!
 MEMBERS can skip the complicated email and use our handy SUBMISSION FORM.
+(Seriously though, if you're a Member, use the form to submit, otherwise those added perks may fall through the cracks.)
 Everyone else will email submissions to [email protected] in the following format:

 - FORMATTING: Standard manuscript format is fine, but honestly, you've spent enough time writing the darn thing to worry about our silly preferences on spaces and underlines and, heaven forbid, a different font.
 If you'd like an in depth look into modern manuscript formatting, then read this article by Bruce Bethke over at Stupefying Stories, which pretty well sums up how we feel.Copy the sample below (like, not literally.
 Just follow the formatting (directions in red and blue), and insert the information pertaining to your submission):